Kravataf/Kravataf/README.md

 # about me

 Hi!!
 Im kravataf..
 I make games, mods, tutorials and other stuff related to coding.
 I currently mainly use engine called Gdevelop 5.
-I code mainly in Javascript but i also know a bit of C#, Java (not that im remotely good at them or anything).
+I code mainly in Javascript but i also know a bit of C#, Java, (and i tried using C++) (not that im remotely good at them or anything).
 Im not sure what else i would add here :p

 # current projects